 In the DRC, the TOE's assistance has focused on supporting the government to implement its commitments under the 2013 Joint Communiqué.
-The TOE has assisted the Office of the Personal Representative of the President on Sexual Violence and Child Recruitment (OPR) to formulate a plan of operation and identify priorities that place the issue of accountability, especially by the Forces Armees de la Republique Democratique du Congo (FARDC), at the heart of its advocacy efforts.
+The TOE has assisted the Office of the Personal Representative of the President on Sexual Violence and Child Recruitment (OPR) to formulate a plan of operation and identify priorities that place the issue of accountability, especially by the Forces Armées de la République Démocratique du Congo (FARDC), at the heart of its advocacy efforts.
 This plan includes accountability for emblematic sexual violence incidents (e.g., Walikale, Bushani, Mutongo and the prosecution of senior officers accused of crimes of sexual violence).
 One achievement from this support to the OPR and coordination with the United Nations system in DRC has been the convictions of war crimes, including rape, of General Jerome Kakwavu in November 2014 and Lieutenant Colonel Bedi Mobuli Engangela (alias Colonel 106) in December 2014.
 The TOE is also providing technical advice to the DRC, through the OPR, on implementing reparations programmes for survivors.
-After assisting the FARDC to develop its first ever action plan on sexual violence, which was launched in August 2014, the TOE is currently helping the drafting of command orders and undertakings for field commanders prohibiting sexual violence, to bolster its law-making and oversight role.
+After assisting the FARDC to develop its first-ever action plan on sexual violence, which was launched in August 2014, the TOE is currently helping the drafting of command orders and undertakings for field commanders prohibiting sexual violence.
+Technical assistance is also being provided to the Senate's Special Commission on Sexual Violence, to bolster its law-making and oversight role.